 Your venture could evolve into a profitable side hustle or small business.
 Entrepreneurs of all ages have built successful candle-making enterprises—take nine-year-old Lily Harper, for example, who manages the candle company Lily Lou’s Aromas with her mom’s support.

-Ahead, you’ll discover the essential materials you need to make and sell candles, along with our comprehensive 10-step candle-making tutorial to help you get started.
+Ahead, you’ll discover the essential materials you need to make and sell candles, along with our 10-step candle-making beginner's guide.

 Candle making supplies